Yah0/social-media-tracker/README.md

 * Make the app readable on mobile screen sizes.
 For now, the chart has a lot of data that overlaps and is not readable on mobile-sized screens.
 * Think of a way to store the data even when the app is closed.
 For now, during the page reload, all data that was on the chart is lost.
 * Make the app SEO-friendly.
+* Create Restart button to clear all the chart data.

 ## Trade-offs